 For top-notch edutainment, follow the online magazine Mental Floss, which bills itself as “an intelligent read, but not too intelligent.”

 Its Twitter feed links followers to articles on a diverse array of interesting stuff, like odd town welcome signs, why Hollywood movies cost a lot to make, whether blowing in Nintendo cartridges actually makes them work better, and the like.

 32. Tweets of Old, @TweetsOfOld

 Every tweet from this feed is an actual line from a newspaper of yesteryear.
 Follow along for some bizarre gems.

 Love puns so much you’d be content if one punned you down in broad daylight?
 Then do we have a Twitter account for you!

-Every single day, @NatGeoPhotos tweets a link to a stunning photo.
-Follow this account for breathtaking visuals of owls, snow cats, beautiful landscapes, and people doing incredible things.
+Follow @NatGeoPhotgos for breathtaking visuals of owls, snow cats, beautiful landscapes, and people doing incredible things.

-For those moments when you need an infusion of cute to get through the day, Emergency Kittens, which simply tweets photos of the tiniest, furriest, sweetest baby cats imaginable, is like an IV drip of adorable.
+Sometimes you need an infusion of cute to get through the day.
+Emergency Kittens, which simply tweets photos of the tiniest, furriest, sweetest baby cats imaginable, is like an IV drip of adorable.

 Think of @BabyAnimal as a curator of the cute.
 This account simply retweets others’ photos of baby animals, to adorable effect.

 Balboa in a bell pepper and baskets with an underbite: All in a day’s work for this Twitter account, which shares photos of faces hidden in plain sight all around us.